koskath/arete2/course_content/SC/md_files/Lecture2/lecture_2_slide_41_tnemeganam.md

-# tnemeganaM

-niahC
-ylppuS
-labolG–
-lkcorP
-retnüG
-Description of processes (Standard)
+# Description of processes (Standard)
-– Process-
-Elements
-– Performance
-Attributes with
-metrics
-– Best Practices
-and required
-ressources
+Standard process descriptions typically include several elements.
+They specify process elements, performance attributes with associated metrics, and best practices together with the required resources.

 Slide 41